grusha89/digitalgarden/_notes/Settings/Workflow automations.md

 When the organization doesn’t have any workflow - the grid is empty and contains the text and “New workflow” button

-- DEMO workflow is only for DEMO organizations. [[Demo organization.
-Content]]
+- DEMO workflow is only for DEMO organizations. [[Demo organization]]
 - Toggle changes its position (Aktivni/neaktivni)
 - Description
 - The user who last edited the workflow is displayed on the card (User name)